 related to OB/GYN, and learn about matching in OB/GYN residencies.
 We hold regular procedural simulations/ trainings and provide panel and small group discussions on cases and topics relevant to OB/GYN and women’s health.

 Ophthalmology is a constantly evolving and highly rewarding specialty.
 The goals of the Ophthalmology SIG are to introduce the field to medical students and provide important insights into ophthalmology as a specialty and as a career.
-We aim to achieve
+We aim to

-also facilitate shadowing opportunities so students witness ophthalmology in clinical practice.
+faculty.
+We also facilitate shadowing opportunities so students witness ophthalmology in clinical practice.

 The Orthopaedic Student Interest Group provides students with opportunities to further their knowledge and understanding of the field of orthopaedics outside of the classroom.
 The overall goal is to promote an interest in orthopaedics and to provide

 educational experiences for those interested.
 We host events with residents and attendings involving topics such as how to read and present orthopaedic radiographic images, what injuries are commonly seen in orthopaedics , and how such injuries

 are treated.
 The OSIG puts on combined and "hands on" learning events in order to promote an understanding of how healthcare professionals from multiple fields come together to provide the highest quality of care to patients.